SPD logo

 Mini MBA in Built Environment Project Management

 Salford Professional Development is proud to present the Mini MBA in Construction Project Management and Contracts.
-An intensive 5-day programme designed for professionals working within construction, built environment and civil engineering who are eager to innovate their working practice, broaden their impact and lead more complex projects.
+An intensive 5-day programme designed for professionals working within construction, built environment and civil engineering eager to innovate their working practice, broaden their impact and lead more complex projects.
 Tackling timely sector challenges through a highly interactive and collaborative manner; delegates will cover a variety of highly relevant topics to the end-to-end management and delivery of projects.

-The Mini MBA is an intensive and comprehensive programme encompassing the fundamentals of projects management - without requiring a long-term time commitment.
+The Mini MBA is an intensive and comprehensive programme encompassing the fundamentals of project management - without requiring a long-term time commitment.
 Including topics from various points within the project lifespan including procurement, contract negotiation, operational excellence and project appraisal.
-Delegates will engage with a thought-provoking and subversive agenda, devised to produce the maximum benefit to their professional practice, whilst taking the minimum time away from work.
+Delegates will engage with a thought-provoking and subversive agenda devised to produce the maximum benefit to their professional practice, whilst taking the minimum time away from work.

 About the Mini MBA in Construction Project Management and Contracts